 Even if you’re able to get over the “death” of Shepard, the complete lack of ramifications for your actions in ME2 proves the game’s biggest narrative flaw.
 As I mentioned, your decisions in ME2 have almost no bearing on what happens in ME3.
 Doesn’t matter if you destroy the data regarding the genophage Mordin’s student Maelon creates.
 There’s still a way to cure the genophage in ME3.
 Destroying the Geth heretics in ME2 doesn’t impact their ability to provide support for Shepard’s campaign in ME3.
 The list goes on and on.
 In my perfect gaming world, these decisions would have real consequences.
 No, you can’t cure the genophage in ME3 because Maelon’s data was critical and you destroyed it, or you got Mordin killed and only his genius could manufacture a cure.
 Yes, you’ve severely weakened the Geth as potential allies against the Reapers because you destroyed half their civilization.
 In this perfect gaming world, I imagine Bioware letting you start ME3 still working for Cerberus because all your choices in ME2 suggested you feel strongly about sticking with them.
 At some point in ME3, you’d realize the Illusive Man had lost his grip on reality (probably when he’d started turning his own men into husks), and you’d turn against him.
 You’d still have to rebuild your team, assemble the crucible, and solve the galaxies lingering problems, but you’d do it from a Cerberus ship.

 This level of lazy storytelling simply reiterates how juvenile narrative in gaming truly is; a topic near and dear to my heart.
-Bioware missed a great opportunity to truly elevate storytelling in gaming, to make the characters in ME2 feel more human.
-Yes, I realize a lot of my criticism of ME2’s story stems from how it is ultimately resolved in ME3, but at as a retrospective look on ME2, it’s nearly impossible for me to separate my thoughts on ME2 from the series as a whole.
+Bioware missed a great opportunity to elevate storytelling in gaming, to make the characters in ME2 feel more human.
+Yes, I realize a lot of my criticism of ME2’s story stems from how it is ultimately resolved in ME3, but this post is a retrospective look on ME2, it’s nearly impossible for me to separate my thoughts on ME2 from the series as a whole.

 With ME2, Bioware improved upon all the elements of the game most gamers care about: gameplay.
 The combat is smoother, the pacing is faster, and inventory more easily managed.
 ME2 by all accounts is a great game, and as I said at the beginning, the best in the Mass Effect series.
 But this gamer wants more.
 For a game built upon the premise that choices have consequences, ME2 drops the ball.
 Narratively, while the game itself is enjoyable, its events are ultimately inconsequential.
 But for now, I’ll put that aside because I have a Reaper invasion to stop.